 12. Remind subscribers of the benefits

-Let’s face it.
 Your subscribers have limited attention.
-You’ll have to keep reminding them what they’re going to receive from you so that they hold on to your brand.
+Remind them what they’re going to receive from you so they stick to you.

-It’s also a great way to bring them to take action.
-Once you keep reminding them of the benefits of sticking to your brand, they’ll have more motivation to actually take the next step.
+It’s a great way to push them to take action.
+Once you keep reminding them of the benefits of sticking to your brand, they'll be compelled to move to the next steps.

 Check out how Royalty Soaps reinforces the benefits of subscribing to the newsletter to their customers.